bhauman/lein-figwheel/README.md

 want to happen.

 This code is very problematic and points to the why using the browser APIs directly has always been really difficult.
-For instance if make it so that these hooks are only executed once, like so:
+For instance if we make it so that these hooks are only executed once, like so:

 ```clojure